igabr/Code_examples/README.md

 # Random_Code_Examples
-This repo will contain code for questions I was asked to solve for either online applications or jobs or fun!
+This repo will contain code for questions I was asked to solve for either online applications/jobs or fun!